 The European Green Deal sets ambitious targets for decarbonising the European economy.

-This includes EU plans to reduce greenhouse gas emissions by 60% by 2030.
+This includes EU plans to reduce greenhouse gas emissions by up to 60% by 2030.
 The European Green Deal also calls for the EU to become carbon-neutral by 2050.

 For their part, environmentalists and scientists call for even more ambitious cuts, of at least 65% by 2030, if we are to meet the objective of the Paris Agreement to keep global warming below 2⁰C.
 Actions to slash greenhouse gas emissions will also help reduce air pollution.
 Any step in this direction is a win for the climate, nature, and our health.